Copper(II) oxide

 Copper(II) oxide or cupric oxide is an inorganic compound with the formula CuO.
 A black solid, it is one of the two stable oxides of copper, the other being Cu2O or copper(I) oxide (cuprous oxide).
-As a mineral, it is known as tenorite.
+As a mineral, it is known as tenorite, or sometimes black copper.
 It is a product of copper mining and the precursor to many other copper-containing products and chemical compounds.

 Production

 It is produced on a large scale by pyrometallurgy, as one stage in extracting copper from its ores.
-The ores are treated with an aqueous mixture of ammonium carbonate, ammonia, and oxygen to give copper(I) and copper(II) ammine complexes, which are extracted from the solids.
-These complexes are decomposed with steam to give CuO.
+The ores are treated with an aqueous mixture of ammonium carbonate, ammonia, and oxygen to ultimately give copper(II) ammine complex carbonates, such as [Cu(NH3)4]CO3.
+After extraction from the residues and after separation from iron, lead, etc. impurities, the carbonate salt is decomposed with steam to give CuO.

-It can be formed by heating copper in air at around 300–800°C:
+It can be formed by heating copper in air at around 300–800 °C: